aammd/Habitat_Filtering/MS/OrgSize.md

 dispersers.
 In the Farjalla et al. paper we were asked to do the analyses with and without non-insects (oligochaetes and ostracods) to figure out their influence. -->

-We found that dispersion, in all cases, was lower at the end of the experiment than at the beginning.
-This indicates that our treatments were effective in homogeneous (or nearly-homogeneous) starting communities.
-This is important, because it demonstrates that our inability to detect a species effect in PERMANOVAs of bacteria does not reflect an inability to detect differences among bacterial communities.
-However, the amount of this decline was the same across all organism groups as indicated by the absence of a significant interaction (Table  2).
-However, this method assumes that homogenization occurred for all communities to the same degree.
-This is unlikely to be the case: though we were able to count and precisely calculate the starting insect community composition, we were obliged to use random subsamples of the zooplankton and bacteria communities.
-This means that while all communities began with the same invertebrate composition, they probably began with slight variation in zooplankton and bacteria composition.

 We did discover that, before and after the dispersal treatment,  the strength of the environmental signal followed the pattern expected by the size-